 For your upper body, you want to have a good set of Under Armour or tight fitting clothing underneath your polo.
 Then you can add on a vest, sweater, raincoat or windbreaker depending on the conditions.
 Again, you want to always have more gear than not enough when you’re playing winter golf.

 You also want to keep your feet, hands, and neck warm as well.
 When your neck gets cold you get shivers that run down your entire body, making it really hard to swing the club.
 Wear a turtleneck or get a coat that will help.
-Another good idea is thick socks, a beanie, FootJoy rain gloves, and hand warmers.
+Another good idea is thick golf socks, a beanie, golf gloves made for colder temps, and hand warmers.
 It goes without saying, make sure you have waterproof golf shoes.

 And don’t forget, always bring stuff for the rain if there is even a slight chance of it happening.
 Make sure to always bring an umbrella if you’re playing in a location where the weather can change quickly.
 Otherwise, it seems like when you don’t bring it inevitably rains.